tobiasguyer/StreamCore32/README.md

 ## Internal details

 The connection with Spotify servers to play music and recieve control information is pretty complex.
-First of all an access point address must be fetched from Spotify ([`ApResolve`](StreamCore32/src/ApResolve.cpp) fetches the list from http://apresolve.spotify.com/).
-Then a [`PlainConnection`](StreamCore32/include/PlainConnection.h) with the selected Spotify access point must be established.
-It is then upgraded to an encrypted [`ShannonConnection`](StreamCore32/include/ShannonConnection.h).
+First of all an access point address must be fetched from Spotify ([`ApResolve`](StreamCore32/stream/spotify/src/ApResolve.cpp) fetches the list from http://apresolve.spotify.com/).
+Then a [`PlainConnection`](StreamCore32/stream/spotify/include/PlainConnection.h) with the selected Spotify access point must be established.
+It is then upgraded to an encrypted [`ShannonConnection`](StreamCore32/stream/spotify/include/ShannonConnection.h).

+# Known limitations

+WebUI:
+- The player page is currently mostly visual:
+  - it reacts to WS messages (state, track changes, etc.)
+  - buttons for skip / seek / play / pause are not fully wired up yet

+Spotify:
+- Spotify event reporting (event-service/v1) is no more supported:
+  - played tracks do not show up in “recently played”
+  - artists do not get additional “plays” reported from this device